About the Trust

 - The Grantee is not required to acknowledge the assistance of the Trust in any published or displayed material relating to the Project.

-- The Grantee will provide the Trust with a Final Report no later than 15 December 2018.
-Applications for the 2019 grant will be considered ineligible without this final report.
+- The Grantee will provide the Trust with a Final Report no later than 15 December.
+Applications for the following year will be considered ineligible without this final report.
 The Final Report will include:

 - A brief description of the Project as submitted in the application;